JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Ranked as a leading Employment lawyer

-Recognised as a leading lawyer in Employee Benefits and Labour and Employment Law
+Recognised as a leading lawyer in Labour and Employment Law

 Clients highlight department head Jan Dransfield for being a "very thorough and responsive lawyer, who gives concise briefings and appropriate advice."